OsmosysSoftware/dev-standards/ci-setups/php-github.md

     This workflow will run the `composer lint` and `composer phan` commands for performing linting and code analysis checks.

-    Please note that depending on the needs of the projects, the following things can be reconfigured in the above content:
+    Please note that depending on the needs of the projects, the following can be reconfigured in the above content:

-    - ```yaml
+    ```yaml
     push:
       branches: [ main ]
     pull_request:
       branches: [ main ]
     ```

     Branches can be added and removed as required.
 Current values will trigger this workflow on any push to the main branch, or any pull request created for the main branch.

+    New branches can be added like follows, separated by commas:

-    - ```yaml
+    ```yaml
-      - name: Create .env file
-        run: echo "${{ secrets.ENV_FILE }}" > .env
+    push:
+      branches: [ main, dev ]
+    pull_request:
+      branches: [ main, dev, release ]
     ```

-        This can be removed if the project does not have or require any `.env` file for composer operations.

-    - ```yaml
-      - name: Update dependencies
-        run: composer update
-      ```

-        This can be removed in case it is not desired to update the composer dependencies before executing commands.

 5. Finally, click on the **Commit changes...** button on the right and add the required commit message and description.
 The file should now be created in the project with the path `.github/workflows/php-lint.yml`